aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

    | 4           | N/A           | N/A              | 2021-12-09       |
    +-------------+---------------+------------------+------------------+

-Aiven Service EOL Policy for major versions
+Aiven service EOL policy for major versions
 -------------------------------------------

 Aiven EOL policy is applicable only for services whose major versions